 In Asia, people have been drinking green tea for ages and always talk about its health benefits.
 There is no doubt that green tea is the healthiest and best hydrating drink.
 Also, it contains antioxidants that offer many potential health benefits that you cannot overlook.
 For that reason, many people have begun drinking green tea instead of coffee or cola to get their daily caffeine boost.

-However, as with many health-giving products, it can be consumed in high levels that can cause unpleasant, and possibly even dangerous side effects.
-If you imbibe more than five cups of green tea per day, you may begin to experience some of these side effects.
+However, as with many health-giving products, if it consumed at high levels, then it will cause unpleasant and possibly even dangerous side effects.
+If you drink more than five cups of green tea per day, you may begin to experience some of these side effects.

 Keep reading to discover more about the side effects of consuming too much green tea.

 HOW I STARTED MY RESEARCH ABOUT THIS TOPIC